 Utilizing Works Progress Administration funds, the City acquired and developed 24 new, segregated playgrounds (11 were for Black children and 13 were for White children).
+One was constructed on the Shockoe Hill African Burying Ground.

 The 16-acre Brook Field, the largest park to date for Richmond's Black population, opened.
-As of 1943, recreational space available to African Americans totaled approximately 75 acres out of the 1,054acre municipal park system.
+As of 1943, recreational space available to African Americans totaled approximately 75 acres out of the 1,054-acre municipal park system.